gcanti/fp-ts/docs/modules/Semigroup.ts.md

 ## reverse

-The dual of a `Semigroup`, obtained by swapping the arguments of `combine`.
+The dual of a `Semigroup`, obtained by flipping the arguments of `combine`.

 **Signature**